moharamfatema/connect-4-python/ReadMe.md

 ## Performance

-Below are the time intervals the minimax algorithm is expected  to take (roughly, usually takes a couple seconds less) for depths from 1 through 13:
+Below are the time intervals the minimax algorithm is expected  to take (roughly, usually takes a couple seconds more or less) for depths from 1 through 13:
 > 0.002 seconds.
 > 0.012 seconds.
 > 0.081 seconds.